Which is better talalay or dunlop latex for your mattress?

 The Extraction of Latex and its Sustainability

-Rubber latex mattress can be found in the following countries; Sri Lanka, Indonesia, Malaysia and Thailand.
-From sustainable plantation in Sri Lanka, the Sleeping Organic does the extraction of our rubber and manufactures it in the United States.
+Rubber latex mattress sap can be found in the following countries; Sri Lanka, Indonesia, Malaysia and Thailand.
+From sustainable plantation in Sri Lanka most of the sap for dunlop latex is the extracted and assembled in the United States.